GoogleCloudPlatform/ml-testing-accelerators/.github/pull_request_template.md

 # Checklist

-Before submitting this PR, please make sure:
+Before submitting this PR, please make sure (put X in square brackets):
-- [ ] I have performed a self-review of my code.
+- [] I have performed a self-review of my code.
-- [ ] I have necessary comments in my code, particularly in hard-to-understand areas.
+- [] I have necessary comments in my code, particularly in hard-to-understand areas.
-- [ ] I have run one-shot tests and provided workload links above if applicable.
+- [] I have run one-shot tests and provided workload links above if applicable.
-- [ ] I have made or will make corresponding changes to the doc if needed.
+- [] I have made or will make corresponding changes to the doc if needed.